ganeshkumar321/Recipe-Rating-Prediction/README.md

 P-Value: 0.2760
 Since the p-value is greater than 0.05, we fail to reject the null hypothesis.
 This suggests that our model does not exhibit significant bias in predicting ratings for high sodium vs. low sodium recipes.

-Although a difference in MSE exists, it is not statistically significant at the α = 0.05 level, meaning any observed disparity in prediction error could be due to random chance rather than inherent unfairness in the model.
+Although a difference in MSE exists, it is not statistically significant at the α = 0.05 level, meaning any observed disparity in prediction error could be due to random chance rather than unfairness in the model.